 Paneer and apple pack a good combination of calcium and fibre.
-The dish gets a rich feel with the addition of nut powders and luscious honey.
+The dish gets a rich feel with the addition of nut powders.

 Omit the nut powder or reduce its quantity as it tends to make the dish heavy on the stomach.
 You may also add a teaspoon of milk to make the consistency more puree-like.

 Substitute apple with pear, or any other fibrous fruit if you wish to.

 I have seldom pureed fruits or vegetables for my son as I prefer giving him the real feel of textures and flavours in his weaning foods.
 You will find that the paneer and apple in this recipe are grated and not pureed or mashed.

 I would not suggest giving this dish to your baby before he’s 7 – 8 months old or till he has adjusted to top feeds for a month or so.

 Makes ½ a cup, ideal for 1 meal sitting

 1/4th cup paneer (cottage cheese), freshly grated

 ½ tsp almond (badam) powder(optional)